Southern Fried Regional Slam Rules*

 H. At SM2009 it was decided create an Assistant Tournament Director position with elections to be held at the same time as TD elections.
-The Assistant TD is also a member of the Southern Fried Advisory Board.
+The Assistant TD is also a member of the Southern Fried Board.

 XI.
-Infrastructure and Outreach
+Infrastructure and Volunteer Outreach

-B. The Lake Eden Art Festival's Poetry Slam is a sister slam, named the Southern Fried LEAF Poetry Slam for individual poets (SM 2012).
+D. The Lake Eden Art Festival’s Poetry Slam is a sister slam, named the Southern Fried LEAF Poetry Slam for individual poets (SM 2012).
 SF LEAF is a one day event held in the Fall and Spring during LEAF.
 There is a qualifying round and a final round.
 The top twelve qualifying poets compete in the final round.
 The winner of each SF LEAF will be given an Individual slot at the next Southern Fried.